| 3.1 Values | 39 |

 res103: Int = 20

-with default values) and cannot take type parameters via the [T]
+with default values) and cannot take type parameters via the syntax.
+When

 In general, you should prefer using methods unless you really need the flexibility to pass as parameters or store them in variables.
 But if you need that flexibility, function values are a great tool to have.